Unification of Gravity and Standard Model: Weyl-Dirac-Born-Infeld action: Introduction

 No prior knowledge of Weyl geometry is needed here.
 Given its gauged dilatation invariance beyond Poincar\'e, Weyl geometry can be regarded as Riemannian geometry ``covariantised'' with respect to gauged dilatation symmetry (also known as Weyl gauge symmetry) \cite{DG1,review}.
-More exactly, there exists a Weyl gauge covariant formulation of Weyl geometry, which is the only physical formulation, and is automatically {\it metric}, $\hat\nabla_\mu g_{\alpha\beta}=0$, (but non-affine) \cite{DG1,CDA,CDA2}\footnote{The norm of a vector is invariant under Weyl-gauge-covariant parallel transport \cite{Lasenby,CDA}, \cite{non-metricity} (Appendix~B)}, something overlooked for a century of Weyl geometry despite Dirac's suggestion \cite{Dirac}.
-The associated gauge theory is quadratic in curvatures, known as Weyl gauge theory of quadratic gravity (``Weyl quadratic gravity''), see reviews in \cite{review} and \cite{Scholz}.
+More exactly, there exists a Weyl gauge covariant formulation of Weyl geometry, which is the only physical formulation and which is automatically {\it metric} i.e.\,$\hat\nabla_\mu g_{\alpha\beta}=0$ (but non-affine) \cite{DG1,CDA,CDA2}\footnote{The norm of a vector is invariant under Weyl-gauge-covariant parallel transport \cite{Lasenby,CDA}, \cite{non-metricity} (Appendix~B)}, something overlooked for a century of Weyl geometry despite Dirac's suggestion \cite{Dirac}.
+The associated gauge theory is quadratic in curvatures, known as Weyl gauge theory of quadratic gravity (``Weyl quadratic gravity''), see reviews in \cite{review}, \cite{Scholz}.

 This action is spontaneously broken \`a la Stueckelberg \cite{St}, in which the Weyl gauge field of dilatations $\omega_\mu$ acquires mass proportional to Planck mass $M_p$ after eating the would-be-Goldstone $\phi$ (or ``dilaton'' ghost) propagated by the higher derivative $\hat R^2$ term in the action, and then decouples \cite{Ghilen0,SMW}.
-As a result, Weyl geometry (connection) becomes Riemannian (Levi-Civita) and at large distances (scales below $M_p$) one recovers the Einstein-Hilbert action \cite{Ghilen0} and $\Lambda>0$.
+As a result, Weyl geometry (connection) becomes Riemannian (Levi-Civita), respectively, and at scales below $M_p$ one recovers Einstein-Hilbert action \cite{Ghilen0} with $\Lambda\!>\!0$.
 Thus, the phase transition where Weyl gauge symmetry is broken is interpreted as a change of the underlying geometry.
 No moduli fields are added ad-hoc for this breaking.
-All scales have geometric origin \cite{SMW,non-metricity} (in the vev of field $\phi$ from geometric $\hat R^2$ term), and since this mode was eaten by $\omega_\mu$, its vev does not need to be stabilised.
+All scales have geometric origin \cite{SMW,non-metricity}, being related to the vev of field $\phi$ from geometric $\hat R^2$ term, and since this mode was eaten by $\omega_\mu$, its vev does not need to be stabilised.